 Apprenticeships vs University: Which option is best for you?

-If you're in hurry (because Emmerdale has just started), jump straight to our jobs page!
+If you're in a hurry (because Emmerdale is on in five), jump straight to our jobs page!

 I finished university two years ago.
 The graduation ceremony was wondrous.